ghostqriver/Mobot_funcs/index.rst

     Do the test use the given model (args) on the given dataset (metadata), will return a score_list contain the scores results.

     parameters:
-        args    : the ARGS object
+        args    : the ARGS object.

-        metadata: should be defined with detectron2.data.MetadataCatalog.get() function which contain the at least json_file and image_root informations
+        metadata: should be defined with detectron2.data.MetadataCatalog.get() function which contain the at least json_file and image_root informations.

 test_candidate(metadata,candidate_dir):
     The function will read the .pth file in the candidate_dir (default:best_model/candidate_model) folder automatically, and use the given dataset in metadata to get the result score, it will return a score list, also show the score table, when the model path is complex then this function can not work maybe, then define your owns model pred iteration please.

     parameters:
-        metadata     : should be defined with detectron2.data.MetadataCatalog.get() function which contain the at least json_file and image_root informations
+        metadata     : should be defined with detectron2.data.MetadataCatalog.get() function which contain the at least json_file and image_root informations.

-        candidate_dir: the path which all models in it are the candidate models you want to test
+        candidate_dir: the path which all models in it are the candidate models you want to test.

 prediction
 ----------------------------------